-How to Report Crypto Losses on Your Taxes
+How to Write Off Crypto Losses and Reduce Your Crypto Taxes in 2024

 TokenTax content follows strict guidelines for editorial accuracy and integrity.
 We do not accept money from third party sites, so we can give you the most unbiased and accurate information possible.

-Can I claim crypto losses on my taxes?
+Can you write off crypto losses on taxes?

 The IRS requires that you report all sales of crypto, as it considers cryptocurrencies property.